vs Rust

 Upside Concise — no format!() call, no separate variable.
 Full format expressions (arithmetic, slices, for comprehensions) can appear directly inside {}.
 Specifiers mirror Rust: :width, :.precision, :width.precision, sign (+), radix (#x, #o, b), alignment (<, >, ^), and zero-padding (0N) all work.

 Downside Unknown radix letters in specifiers are compile-time errors (e.g. :5z or :5B are both rejected).
 Radix letters are case-sensitive: valid ones are b, o, x/X, e, and j/json — uppercase B or O produce an error.
-Applying a numeric specifier to an incompatible type (such as :x on a text value) is silently ignored rather than flagged.
+Applying a numeric specifier to an incompatible type (such as :x on a text value, or zero-padding on a boolean) is a compile-time error.

 14. Built-in parallel for-loops — par(...)